stevegrunwell/phpunit-markup-assertions/README.md

 This library introduces the `MarkupAssertionsTrait` trait for use in [PHPUnit](https://phpunit.de) tests.

 These assertions enable you to inspect generated markup without having to muddy tests with [`DOMDocument`](http://php.net/manual/en/class.domdocument.php) or nasty regular expressions.
-If you're generating markup at all with PHP, the PHPUnit Markup Assertions trait aims to make the output testable.
+If you're generating markup at all with PHP, the PHPUnit Markup Assertions trait aims to make the output testable without making your tests fragile.

 ## Example